MediaArea/MediaConch/GlobalArchitecture.md

 ## Policy checker

-The policy checker serves to run tests on all metadata grabbed by the conformance checker and metadata grabbing module (the Checker).
+The policy checker serves to run tests on all metadata grabbed by the implementation checker and metadata grabbing module (the Checker).
 A vocabulary of technical metadata for each file format and media type will be created for the policy checker’s functions.

 * runs the policy tests for the different type of media files.